mozillascience/studyGroup/lessons/Intro_Map/Map_Session.md

 #### Download the EEZs
 You want to access the [Marine Regions](http://www.marineregions.org/downloads.php) website and download the *"World EEZ v8 (2014-02-28, 65 MB)"* located under "Exclusive Economic Zones Boundaries (EEZ)".
 Check out how many cool maps/layers you can download here!

 *Note:* In coding "Order is progress", hence try your best (sometimes is really hard) to keep your s...tuff organized.
-I for instance, like to have a file in my project called *Data* where I store all the data I will use.
+I for instance, like to have a folder in my project called *Data* where I store all the data I will use.

 #### If you forked and cloned from GitHub
 Once you download the file save it on the *Data* file of this repository.